ana-brendel/dilemma-benchmarks/vfa_binom/README.md

-# Verified Functional Algorithms - Selection Chapter
+# Verified Functional Algorithms - Binom Chapter

 **How to Run**
 1. Install findlemma before running any tests.